wendahere/JAWS/Sean.md

 My lecturer gave us a TP4056 charging module and two 3.7V 18650 lithium ion batteries to start with our project.

-Firstly, I researched about the module to understand about how to use it to power the track vehicle
+Firstly, I researched about the module to understand about how to use it to power the track vehicle.
+I tried to see the [datasheet](http://www.haoyuelectronics.com/Attachment/TP4056-modules/TP4056.pdf) and youtube videos about it and I realised a couple of things:

-.
-Tried to see the [datasheet](http://www.haoyuelectronics.com/Attachment/TP4056-modules/TP4056.pdf) and youtube videos about it.
+1. if

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4NzQzNTgxLC02NTAxMTI1MTksMTA5Nj
+eyJoaXN0b3J5IjpbMTk4NTE2Mzc5OCwtNjUwMTEyNTE5LDEwOT
-A0MzU2MywxMTE0NjgxOTg4LDYzMDUwODc5MywtNTQyMTEwODk4
+YwNDM1NjMsMTExNDY4MTk4OCw2MzA1MDg3OTMsLTU0MjExMDg5
-LDIxMjM0Njk4LDE5NDIxMzQxNDIsMTkwNDUyMjc1NywxODA0NT
+OCwyMTIzNDY5OCwxOTQyMTM0MTQyLDE5MDQ1MjI3NTcsMTgwND
-Q5NzAyLC0xNzMyMDEwMjY0LDkxMjg2NzM2MiwtNTg2NjM4NTM3
+U0OTcwMiwtMTczMjAxMDI2NCw5MTI4NjczNjIsLTU4NjYzODUz
-LDEzMzYzMzgzMjQsMTYyNDM0NzQ1MCwxOTkxOTg1Nzg2LC0zMz
+NywxMzM2MzM4MzI0LDE2MjQzNDc0NTAsMTk5MTk4NTc4NiwtMz
-UwNjQ0MTUsLTk0OTM4NTI3Nyw4Njk2MTIyMzksNjA1OTk5OTI2
+M1MDY0NDE1LC05NDkzODUyNzcsODY5NjEyMjM5LDYwNTk5OTky
-XX0=
+Nl19
 -->